utf18/microbe/README.md

 stop it:
 `docker stop simple`

-as shown in the picture below:
+as shown in the picture:

 ![](demo.png )